 Please refer to Table 4 in the Annex for all details on the composition of the Board of Statutory Auditors.
 The Board of Statutory Auditors adopted its own regulation to govern the functioning of the body and to ensure a line of continuity in view of the future renewals for expiry of its mandate.
 In addition, on 20 March 2023, the previous Board of Statutory Auditors also provided shareholders with a document on the guidelines aimed at fostering the process of defining the best proposals for the quantitative and qualitative composition of the new Board of Statutory Auditors (subsequently appointed on 3 May 2023), also consistent with the findings of the annual self-assessment process.

-During the Financial Year, the Board of Statutory Auditors met a total of 35 times, and the average duration of the meetings was about 2.5 hours.
+During the Financial Year, the Board of Statutory Auditors met a total of 32 times, and the average duration of the meetings was about 2.5 hours.

-Below is a brief description of the main personal and professional characteristics of each Auditor in office.
+Below is a brief description of the main personal and professional characteristics of each auditor in office.

 Maria Federica Izzo - Born in Ascoli Piceno on 27 January 1981, she graduated in Business Administration from Luiss Guido Carli University in 2003.
 She also obtained a PhD in "Business information services" from the same university in 2008.
 She is enrolled in the Register of Chartered Accountants and Accounting Experts of Rome and in the Register of Auditors.
 She handles company valuations, bankruptcy proceedings and technical consultancy in the corporate field for arbitration proceedings and judgments.
-She is an associate professor of Business Administration at San Raffaele University in Rome and lecturer at Luiss Guido Carli and Luiss Business School on the topics of financial statements, accounting standards, management control and performance evaluation.
+She is full professor of Business Administration at San Raffaele University in Rome and lecturer at Luiss Guido Carli and Luiss Business School on the topics of financial statements, accounting standards, management control and performance evaluation.
 Previously, she was a visiting scholar at the Jones Graduate School of Management, Rice University, Houston - Texas and a research assistant in the Management Science and Operations Department of the London Business School.
 She holds positions in supervisory bodies in several listed and unlisted Italian companies.

-Francesca Sandrolini - Born in Bologna on 13 March 1967, she graduated in Economics and Business at the Alma Mater Studiorum - University of Bologna in 1991.
+Francesca Sandrolini - Born in Bologna, 13 March 1967, she graduated in Economics and Business at the Alma Mater Studiorum - University of Bologna in 1991.
 She is enrolled in the Register of Chartered Accountants and Accounting Experts of Bologna and in the Register of Auditors.
 Since 1993, she has been working as a chartered accountant and is currently partner at Studio De Leo - Associazione Professionale.
-As part of this activity, she deals, in particular, with matters relating to corporate governance, internal control systems and risk management, banks and financial intermediaries, as well as business valuations and assistance in the processes of impairment testing and purchase price allocation.
-She is a member of Ned (Non Executive Directors) Community and actively participates in AIFIRM (Italian Association of Financial Industry Risk Managers) committees.
+As part of this activity, she deals, in particular, with matters relating to Corporate Governance, Internal Control Systems and risk management, banks and financial brokers, as well as business valuations and assistance in the processes of impairment testing and purchase price allocation.
 She holds positions on the supervisory bodies of several Italian companies and has also held positions as Auditor in major Italian banks, both listed and unlisted.
+She is a member of Ned-Community (Non Executive Directors) Community and of AIFIRM (Italian Association of Financial Industry Risk Managers).
+She is also a member of the Sustainability and Benefit Societies Study Commission of the Order of Chartered Accountants and Accounting Experts of Bologna.